 In the south lies one of the entrances to a small cave system.
 It is recognizable by a cluster of anemones.
 The cave consists of two large rooms and is partially open in the upper part, which allows the sunlight to penetrate well.
 In the cave you can find a large number of different snails.

 The two lagoons are a real paradise.
 On the sandy surface gobies and pipefish cavort.
 Towards the east there is a coral that has grown from the top to the bottom and stops only 30cm above the ground.
 Behind it begins a colorful coral garden.

-- Coral: The large coral, which grew-top down like a waterfall and stops just 30 centimetres before the ground, is an absolute highlight in the lagoon.
+- Coral: The large coral, which has grown like a waterfall from top to bottom and stops only 30 centimeters from the bottom, is an absolute highlight in the lagoon.

-- Cave: When we're inside both caves, then we will know why this reef is called 'Paradise'.
+- Cave: When we are in both caves, we will know why this reef is called "Paradise".